jonmason/meta-arm/meta-arm-autonomy/documentation/xenguest-mkimage.md

      generate part of the xen configuration dynamically.
  - init.d: scripts executed when the guest has been created but before it is started.
-This can be used to do some xenstore operations or configure the guest behaviour using xl, for example.
+This can be used to do some xenstore operations or configure the guest behaviour, using xl for example.
  - init.post: scripts executed just after starting the guest.
 This can be used to configure things created by xen for the guest like network network interfaces.